 If you have a lot of visceral belly fat, this fat may shrink a little faster than the subcutaneous fat there due to its metabolically-active nature.
 But no pill is going to magically make this fat shrink.

 Many over-the-counter pills and supplements claim they help you lose weight, burn fat or shrink your belly.
 Manufacturers and vendors claim that these pills assist with weight loss by blocking or reducing the absorption of fat, decreasing appetite, building muscles, increasing calories burned or some combination of these mechanisms.

-Three pills have been documented to effective by third-party reseach: Alli, conjugated lineoleic acid, or CLA, and ephedra.
-Although ephedra is possibly effective, it has been taken off the market by the FDA due to safety issues, including stroke, arrhythmia and death.
+Three pills have been documented by third-party research to be possibly effective in helping you lose weight: Alli, conjugated lineoleic acid, or CLA, and ephedra.
+Although ephedra is possibly effective, it's been taken off the market by the FDA due to safety issues, including documented cases of it causing stroke, arrhythmia and death.

 Speak with your doctor before you begin taking any diet pill.
 The long term effect and safety of Alli and other diet pills has not yet been established.
 Diet pills do not replace exercise and healthy diet as the most effective way to lose belly fat, and they will not compensate for a calorie-rich, sedentary lifestyle.

 Read more: The 3 Secrets to Losing Belly Fat